SpatialUMN/EllipticalHotspots/README.md

 logLR = 730.2452730998634 center = (210, 209), radius = (41, 20) B = 33.48041184279693
 maxLR = 731.616170850715maxLR is as big as 731.616170850715
 Grid based approach: 76913 milliseconds
+* For Naive Approach, the result will looks like [this](https://github.com/SpatialUMN/EllipticalHotspots/blob/master/naive_output.txt)